PURSUETHESUN/FG-UNet/README.md

 + (e): w/o BIA;
 + (f): Take only the prediction of the final decoder.
 ![Results of visualization of different blocks.](visualization/Grad_CAM_visualization.png)
-> These visualizations provide compelling evidence for the proposed blocks.
-For example, when the MGA block is removed, the network is somewhat limited in extracting features of pneumonia infections of different sizes.
-Compared to (c), with the assistance of the BFF block, FG-UNet demonstrates excellent performance in boundary guidance.
-Furthermore, when the FGCA block is removed, the network struggles to capture pneumonia infection areas, effectively proving the contextual awareness capability of this block.
-Lastly, but equally important, the network's attention to lesions significantly decreases when the BIA block is removed.
-These visualizations demonstrate the strong advantages of the designed blocks in extracting foreground, background, and boundary features.
+> For example, when the MGA block is removed, the network is slightly challenged in extracting COVID-19 pneumonia of different sizes.
+> Compared to (c), the FG-UNet with the help of the BFF block shows excellent performance in boundary segmentation.
+> Furthermore, the network struggles to capture pneumonia areas when the FGCA block is removed, effectively proving the contextual awareness capability of the FGCA block.
+> Finally, the attention of the network to lesions decreases significantly when the BIA block is removed.
 ## Qualitative comparison
 The qualitative analyses are conducted on three datasets.
 In the third line, FG-UNet accurately segments COVID-19 pneumonia.
 Other methods may produce false positives (e.g. UNet, Swin-UNet, SCUNet++) or false negatives (e.g. CTO, ACC-UNet).
 ![Results of qualitative comparison of different networks.](visualization/Qualitative_comparison.png)